barrucadu/lookwhattheshoggothdraggedin.com/posts/roll-in-the-open.markdown

 ## Why do we roll dice?

-[glo:pbta-aw], a game I don't particularly like but which has some good ideas, says in its [glo:gm] Principles:
+Apocalypse World, a game I don't particularly like but which has some good ideas, says in its [abbr:gm] Principles:

 > In order to play to find out what happens, you'll need to pass
 > decision-making off sometimes.
 Whenever something comes up that